West China's lake city Wanzhou awaits tourists with much to offer

 There are three popular local food: Wanzhou noodles, steamed food and roasted fish.
 In 2018, Wanzhou was officially recognized as the hometown of grilled fish in China.

 Besides, Wanzhou is a good place to buy gifts related with the Three Gorges.
 The unique climate of the lakes in the Three Gorges nourishes rich Wanzhou produce, such as the local citrus, plums and tangerines sent to the space for breeding.
 The wooden comb brand Carpenter Tan is well known, so are the crisp and refreshing pickled mustard tuber in Yuquan and the spicy beef jerky.
-The Three Gorges embroidery and stones are quite distinctive while local Tiancong tea and Shixiantai liquor boast a lingering aftertaste.
+The Three Gorges embroidery and stones are quite distinctive while local Tiancong tea and Shixiantaibai liquor boast a lingering aftertaste.

 The water town has witnessed longstanding peace and prosperity, echoed by the loud and exciting working songs in the old days and now by arias of slow life.
 In Wanzhou, one can walk in the streets for a taste of the thousand-year elegance of the Xishan Monument and the Tiansheng Ancient City.
 A stroll by the river bank to watch the sunset in the Western Hills or the morning light shining above forests is another good choice.
 Sailing on the lake to enjoy the night views and rippling waves is also recommended.